roman-milk/roman-milk.github.io/training-teach.md

+===

- ****** Training Teacher Ch.
-01 ****** bysilkstockingslover© I did as instructed.
+I did as instructed.
 My Mistress joined me on the bed, and I did not struggle or protest as she grabbed my arms, quickly handcuffing me to the headboard.
 A feeling of complete helplessness hit me as I lay there bound.
 Up until now, I at least in theory could stop this descent into servitude and obedience.
 But now I was completely at the mercy of a woman who had humiliated me in public, chastised me as a teacher and forced me to be her whore.
 She reached back to the tray and returned with what I would soon learn was a butt plug.
 It was a thin black toy and I watched her lubricate it generously.
 Once she had lubricated it, she asked me, "Have you ever had anything in your ass?"

  "No," I answered, my fear clearly expressed by my facial expression.